rdlauer/articles/nativescript/fonts/post.md

 ### Other Font Resources

-Using the power of the Internet you might just be able to find another free (or paid) font that you want.
+Using the power of the Google you might just be able to find another free (or paid) font that you want.
 My favorite font sites are [Google Fonts](https://fonts.google.com/) (because those are all free and I am cheap!) and [Font Squirrel](https://www.fontsquirrel.com/) (because they have everything else, for when I'm actually willing to open the pocket book 💸).

 <a name="ttf"></a>
 ## TTF, OTF, WTF?